icaroryan/AutoWise/README.md

 ### **5. Buying the DIP (again) 📉**
 The best part of it is that it'll keep getting the lowest Exchange Rate as long as the script is in execution. <br/ >
-Not only did AutoWise manage to reach the target rate, but it went above and beyond by finding an even better exchange rate.
+This is evident in the images below; not only did AutoWise manage to reach the target rate, but it went above and beyond by finding an even better exchange rate.

 ![image](https://user-images.githubusercontent.com/50868010/150046502-dca4ded2-fade-48eb-b17a-80397a94340d.png)